Dog Bite Lawyers for Macon, Georgia

-The dog (or other animal) in question must be vicious or dangerous
+1. The dog in question must be deemed vicious or dangerous

-- If the dog was not leashed, this would be enough to indicate the owner was not sufficiently cautious.
-If the owner kept the dog in a fenced in yard that the dog had previously escaped from, this would also potentially suffice.
+If the dog was not leashed in an area that required leashes, this would be enough to indicate the owner was not sufficiently cautious.
+If the owner kept the dog in a fenced in yard that the dog had previously escaped from, this could also potentially suffice.
 There must be some evidence that the owner did not properly restrain or contain the dog.

-The person who suffered the injury must not have acted to provoke the animal
+3. The person who suffered the injury must not have provoked the animal